QAnon's 'Save the Children' morphs into popular slogan

 Vermillion, who works in home health, said she is not a QAnon supporter and tries hard to filter out conspiracy theories that enter her Facebook feed.
 She said she supports the “Save the Children” movement because she wants to protect children and believes Trump is the only candidate taking the issues of child sex abuse and trafficking seriously.

 “Why are we finally talking about it?
-Because we have a president who’s talking about it,” she said last month during the rally she organized in Morris, a conservative stronghold of about 15,000 people 60 miles (about 100 kilometers) from Chicago.
+Because we have a president who’s talking about it,” she said last month as she and about 30 others sought to bring attention to the movement in Morris, a conservative stronghold of about 15,000 people 60 miles (about 100 kilometers) from Chicago.

-She promoted her rally on Facebook, as many other women are doing.
+She promoted her event on Facebook, as many other women are doing.
 Some also use the platform to launch private groups where they swap tips, rumors and stories about child trafficking.

 Mentions of #SavetheChildren on Twitter began climbing in June and peaked in August when the hashtag was used more than 800,000 times during the first week of that month, according to an analysis by the media intelligence firm Zignal Labs conducted for The Associated Press.